 This issue wasn’t confined to one toilet either – I noticed a different part of the cabinet taped up in another toilet as I walked past.

 What didn’t make me laugh though, was the broken tap in the bathroom nearest my seat.

-You couldn’t even wash your hands.
-Not good.
+I couldn’t even wash my hands.
+Yuck.

 See also: Chinese toilets

 Check-in was quick and efficient, though I did arrive three hours before my flight’s departure time.

 I didn’t get asked the usual question about packing dangerous and flammable items.

 Maybe they don’t have to ask that anymore.
 Who knows?